georgestephanis/WordUp/README.md

 ## Setup

-1. **Create Application Password in WordPress**:
+1. **Ensure Application Passwords are enabled**:
-   - Go to your WordPress admin dashboard
-   - Navigate to Users → Profile
-   - Scroll down to "Application Passwords"
-   - Create a new application password for "WordUp"
+   - WordPress 5.6+ has Application Passwords built-in
+   - For older versions, install the Application Passwords plugin

 2. **Install and Authenticate**:
    - Download and install WordUp.app
    - Click the menu bar icon and select "Authenticate"
-   - Enter your WordPress site URL, username, and application password
+   - Enter your WordPress site URL (e.g., `https://yoursite.com`)
-   - Click "Authenticate"
+   - Click "Connect to WordPress"
+   - Your browser will open to WordPress authorization page
+   - Log in to WordPress (if not already logged in)
+   - Approve the "WordUp" application
+   - You'll be redirected back to complete the setup

 ## Usage